-The domain of NEST is large neuronal networks with biologically realistic connectivity.
-The software easily copes with the threshold network size of 105 neurons (Morrison et al., 2005) at which each neuron can be supplied with the natural number of synapses and simultaneously a realistic sparse connectivity can be maintained.
-Typical neuron models in NEST have one or a small number of compartments.
-The simulator supports heterogeneity in neuron and synapse types.
-In networks of realistic connectivity the memory consumption and work load is dominated by the number of synapses.
-Therefore, much emphasis is placed on the efficient representation and update of synapses.
+much emphasis is placed on the efficient representation and update of synapses.
 In many applications network construction has the same computational costs as the integration of the dynamics.
 Consequently, NEST parallelizes both.
 NEST is designed to guarantee strict reproducibility: the same network is required to generate the same results independent of the number of machines participating in the simulation.
-It is considered an important principle of the project that the development work is carried out by neuroscientific research projects.
+It is considered an important principle of the project that the development work is carried out by neuroscientists operating on a joint code base.
+No developments are made without the code being directly tested in neuroscientific research projects.
 This implements an incremental and iterative development cycle.
-Extensibility and long-term maintainability are explicit design goals.
+Extensibility and longterm maintainability are explicit design goals.

-3.5.2 Infrastructure

-The primary user interface is a simulation language interpreter which processes a rather high level expressive language with an extremely simple syntax which incorporates heterogeneous arrays, dictionaries, and pure (i.e. unnamed) functions and is thus suited for interactive work.
+4.3.2.2 Infrastructure The primary user interface is a simulation language interpreter which processes a rather high level expressive language with an extremely simple syntax which incorporates heterogeneous arrays, dictionaries, and pure (i.e. unnamed) functions and is thus suited for interactive work.
 There is no built-in graphical user interface as it would not be particularly helpful in NEST's domain: network specification is procedural, and data analysis is generally performed off-line for reasons of convenience and efficiency.
-The simulation language is used for data pre- and post-processing, specification of parameters, and for the compact description of the network structure and the protocol of the virtual experiment.
+The simulation language is used for data preand post-processing, specification of parameters, and for the compact description of the network structure and the protocol of the virtual experiment.
 The neuron models and synapse types are not expressed in the simulation language as this would result in a slower performance.
 They are implemented as derived classes on the C++ level such that all models provide the same minimal functionality and are thus easily interchangeable on the simulation language level.
 A mechanism for error handling propagates errors messages through all levels of the software.
 Connections between nodes (i.e. neurons, generators and recording devices) are checked for consistency at the time of creation.
 User level documentation is provided in a browsable format (the "helpdesk") and is generated directly from source code.